 Again, Shawn can pick every note of these patterns, but often includes hammers to reduce the picking complexity.

-A natural question then, is if Shawn’s picking was primarily USX, why play ascending sixes beginning with a downstroke?
+A natural question then, if Shawn’s picking was primarily USX, why play ascending sixes beginning with a downstroke?
 The ascending sixes pattern, beginning with an upstroke exactly fits the USX methodolgy, but Shawn doesn’t play it that way.

 I think there are two reasons for this.
 The first is that playing ascending sixes with DSX allows him to turn around to descending sixes with USX as described below: